VitamOrdinatio/inherited_anemias/README.md

    6) A pie chart of a slice of the top 20 loci after sorting the list of 199 genes by normalized allele frequencies (derived from 4 ClinVar categories)

    7) A horizontal barplot showing the relative number of alleles across 4 categories for each of the top 20 loci by normalized allele frequencies

+**STEP 9: Prepare HPO gene ontology enrichment terms for topological data analysis (TDA)**

+We manually loaded a list of 199 anemia-enriched loci into the online gene ontology (GO) / gene set enrichment analysis algorithm (GSEA) known as g:profiler.
+We next manually downloaded the various GO datasets for our anemia loci.
+The Human Phenotype Ontology (HPO) database contains ~18,000 unique phenotype terms, and after g:profiler analysis of our 199 anemia loci, we arrived at 619 statistically-significant, unique HPO terms.
+To perform TDA on this dataset, we wrote custom python scripts to transform the g:profiler HPO intersections (which contains lists of gene names) for each of 619 HPO terms into a truth table.
+The resulting output is thus a dataframe of 199 rows (genes) by 619 columns (HPO terms) where each cell tracks 0 for no enrichment and 1 for enrichment.

+**STEP 10: Graphically visualize HPO GSEA terms using word clouds**

+To crudely visualize a truth table of 199 genes by 619 phenotypes, we employed pythonic wordclouds.
+We generated wordclouds for the top 40 of 199 genes and also the top 40 of 619 phenotypes found across the entire HPO GSEA set.

+**STEP 11: Perform ClinVar TDA analysis**

+We next generated allele frequencies on a per-locus basis for each of the 199 anemia-enriched loci.
+This permits mapping each gene in 4D-space, where each 1 of 4 axes services 1 of 4 ClinVar allele categories (B, LB, LP, and P).
+We then execute python's keplermapper to generate an interactive HTML that showcases how these 199 anemia loci interact in 4D space based on their ClinVar allelic categorical frequency distributions.
+A CSV file contains precise gene rosters for each TDA cluster.
+The output directory contains a log2-transformation of TDA node sizes which is useful for generating custom graphics in BioRender to approximate TDA node relationships.

+**STEP 12: Visualize ClinVar TDA output using CIRCOS plots**

+CIRCOS plots are useful to showcase the overall connectivity map across all TDA clusters.
+We used pyCirclize to generate CIRCOS plot digestions of our ClinVar TDA analysis of anemia loci.

+**STEP 13: Perform HPO TDA analysis**

+This step contains the keplermapper output for the HPO GSEA truth table constructed in step 09.
+Keplermapper settings are located in the "Anemia199_HPO_TDA_runParameters.txt" file.
+Precise gene rosters for each TDA cluster is found in the "Anemia199HPOBands.csv" file.
+An interactive HTML file that visualizes three TDA components (aka tracks) with varying nodes and gene members is provided in the "Anemia199HPOMapper.html" file.
+The output folder contains log2-transformations of node sizes which is useful for BioRender illustrations to summarize the HPO TDA output.
+A geneHOOKS CSV file was also produced to help visualize the biology domain expertise.

+**STEP 14: Visualize HPO TDA output using CIRCOS plots**

+CIRCOS plots are useful to showcase the overall connectivity map across all TDA clusters.
+We used pyCirclize to generate CIRCOS plot digestions of our HPO TDA analysis of anemia loci.

+**STEP 15: Get ClinVar TDA node definitions**

+We next extracted all genes found on the entire gene roster for any given TDA cluster (aka node).
+For each TDA node, we then calculated the mean ClinVar allelic frequency for each ClinVar allelic category.
+For the ClinVar TDA dataset, we thus generated 6 different barplots that approximates an estimation of how each ClinVar TDA node differs.
+SVG and PNG versions of the seaborn barplots are found in the output folder.